 So, you’ve always wanted to become a teacher, and finally, it’s here!
 Being a new teacher reminds me of the feeling I had when I brought my first baby home from the hospital.

-Of course, I had read everything I could about babies, had decorated the nursery, and had dreamed about how I wanted to raise the little one, but once I brought him home, I had this tiny bit of panic inside of me, thinking, “Now what?”
+Of course, I had read everything I could about babies, decorated the nursery, and dreamed about how I wanted to raise the little one, but once I brought him home, I had this tiny bit of panic inside of me, thinking, “Now what?”

 As you look at your empty (or not so empty) classroom, you may also be thinking, “Now what?”
 Well, don’t panic!
 You can find lots of great advice here from veteran teachers, who want to help you have a successful first year.